-24. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality.
+24. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality.

-25. The Biology Panel will examine each output in detail for the assessment.
-The Panel may use citation data to inform its assessment of individual items.
-These data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
-The Panel is aware of the limitations of citation data, their variability within and between disciplines, that some excellent work takes time to demonstrate its full achievements and that citation frequently depends on year of publication.
+25. The Electrical & Electronic Engineering Panel will examine each output in detail for the assessment.
+The Panel will use citation data only as an additional factor to inform its assessment of individual items.
+The data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
+The Panel is aware of the limitations of citation data, their variability within and between disciplines, and that some excellent work takes time to demonstrate its full achievements.
+The Panel will not use journal impact factor during quality assessment of a research output.